beitzelorg/beitzelorg.workspace/source/_posts/Decision-Trees-with-F-and-Accord-NET-Part-1.md

 All the hard work is done.
 I now just take the data from the file and run it through a series of filters and transformations to transpose the bricktype and piece color counts into "percent of the set" columns.
 Once that is done I write out a file ```aggregatedata.csv``` that will be used in Part 2.
 I also save a themes lookup file.
 The lookup isn't actually needed for the decision tree processing, but its a nice-to-have if I want to remap the int ids back to text values for evaluation.

-One thing I glossed over was the themes themselves, this seems like an important point.
-If you look at the raw file you may notice each set has up to three themes (T1, T2, T3).
-For this quick test I decided to use just one theme (T1) ```ThemeId = themesLookup.Item row.T1;```.
-It's a simple interpretation and will restrict the quality of the results, but good enough for a quick test.

 {% codeblock lang:fsharp %}
 // Build dataset
 let dataset =